verycoldyiting/MAD25_T02_Team1/README.md

 * Ensures the app is responsive and adapts well across various screen sizes and orientations.
 ## Logo Implementation [Valerie]

-# Planned task(s) and feature(s) allocation of each member in the team for Stage 2.
-# Stage 2 Implementation:
+# Stage 2 Implemented features:
 Natalie -
 1. Profile picture upload, password update and validation, and forget password
 * Uploading of profile picture and editing of email and password which once saved will be updated to FireStore and FireBase Authentication